abelardopardo/ontask_b/docs_src/Tutorial/Tasks/data_upload.rst

 .. figure:: /scaptures/tutorial_csv_upload_learner_information.png
    :align: center

-Choose the file :download:`all_data.csv </Dataset/all_data.csv>` and click in the *Next* button.
+Choose the file :download:`all_data.csv </Dataset/all_data.csv>` and click on the *Next* button.
 The next screen shows the name of the columns detected in the file, the type of data in the column (also automatically detected), a pre-filled field with the column name (in case you want to change it), and if it is a :ref:`key column<key_columns>` (there are no repeated values in all the rows).

 .. figure:: /scaptures/tutorial_csv_upload_confirm.png
    :align: center